alexkrolick/td-manager/README.md

 td-manager
 ==========

-command line to-do list manager in python
+a command line to-do list manager in python